Non-Discrimination Complaint Procedure - Office of Fair Practices

 In addition to other filing rights, where appropriate,

-(i) Employees, beneficiaries of or participants in WIA funded programs (including all programs of the DLLR Division of Employment and Training) shall be advised of their right to file with the DOL Civil Rights Center (CRC) (located at 200 Constitution Avenue, N.W.
+(i) Employees, beneficiaries of or participants in WIOA funded programs (including all programs of the Maryland Department of Labor Division of Workforce Development and Adult Learning) shall be advised of their right to file with the DOL Civil Rights Center (CRC) (located at 200 Constitution Avenue, N.W.
 Suite N4123, Washington, D.C 20210).

-(ii) Complainants who elect to file a complaint relating to a DOL funded program or activity with DLLR shall allow the Department 90 days to process the complaint.
+(ii) Complainants who elect to file a complaint relating to a DOL funded program or activity with Maryland Department of Labor shall allow the Department 90 days to process the complaint.

-(iv) DLLR beneficiaries of or participants in federally funded programs other than WIA funded programs shall be advised of their right to file with the federal funding agency.
+(iv) Maryland Department of Labor beneficiaries of or participants in federally funded programs other than WIOA funded programs shall be advised of their right to file with the federal funding agency.

 B. Informal Resolution and Investigation

-(1) Where the complainant elects to have the complaint processed by DLLR, the individual assigned the complaint shall investigate the complaint in accordance with the provisions of this section.
+(1) Where the complainant elects to have the complaint processed by Maryland Department of Labor, the individual assigned the complaint shall investigate the complaint in accordance with the provisions of this section.

 (2) The OFP Director or the individual assigned the complaint shall first attempt an informal resolution of the allegations.